BiodiverseLabs/Filter-OTU-Subset/README.md

 This repository contains a Python script that automates the filtering of a FASTA file based on metadata and an OTU (Operational Taxonomic Unit) table.
 The script dynamically detects input files in its working directory and allows the user to specify a minimum read threshold for filtering OTUs.

+The primary use case is for users that have datasets with a large number of various samples, and they need to quickly isolate the sequences from a subset of those samples.

 ## Features

 - **Automatic File Detection**: